Here’s a concept that’s been coming up pretty often lately, so I wanted to make sure I got it up on the blog.

 When an adjustment is really working, you should feel a difference right away.

 Now, I don’t mean you should expect to get up from the treatment table and run a marathon.
-You may still have pain.

 But, in my experience, when the PT really knows what they’re doing, you can tell.
 Immediately.